 It may take a few weeks for the medicine to start working.
 Tell the doctor if your loved one is experiencing side effects or if the medicine isn’t helping.
 The doctor may need to adjust the dosage of the medicine or try different medications before finding one that works well.

 Many people benefit from psychotherapy or “talk therapy” alone or in combination with medication for depression.
-The number of sessions needed to help alleviate symptoms depends on each individual’s needs, but your doctor may recommend starting with a period of 10 to 12 weeks.
+The number of sessions needed to help alleviate symptoms depends on each individual’s needs.
+Your doctor may recommend trying talk therapy for at least a period of 10 to 12 weeks.

-Cognitive behavioral therapy has been studied as an effective tool in treating depression.
+Cognitive behavioral therapy has also been studied as an effective tool in treating depression.
 This type of therapy helps change negative thinking and behaviors that may be contributing to depression.
 It includes an array of therapy types, such as art therapy.
 Other types of therapy for depression include interpersonal therapy, which focuses on improving relationships with others, and problem-solving therapy, which helps people cope with stressful events and experiences.

-Electroconvulsive therapy (ECT) may be an option in severe cases of depression that are life-threatening and don’t respond to medications.
+Though controversial, electroconvulsive therapy (ECT) may be an option in extremely severe cases of depression that are life-threatening and don’t respond to medications.
 This treatment has evolved over the years to be highly specialized to the person, and it’s much less invasive than in the past.
-The treatment uses small, electrical shocks to produce monitored seizures that release certain chemicals in the brain that promote alleviation from depression.
-ECT has been shown to provide dramatic, short-term improvement for depression, and it’s generally considered safe for older adults, especially when other treatments have failed.
+The treatment uses small, electrical shocks to produce monitored activations in the brain.
+These activations release certain chemicals in the brain that promote alleviation from depression.
+ECT has been shown to provide dramatic, short-term improvement for severe depression, and it’s generally now considered safe for older adults, especially when other treatments have failed.

 If you think your aging loved one is depressed, the first step is to seek help.
 If your parent is diagnosed with depression, their doctor can offer treatment options to help.

 You can also help a loved one with depression by: